allenta/varnish-bans-manager/README.rst

    If locally installed, you should now be able to test the service by visiting ``http://localhost:9000``.

-6. If not created yet, use the VBM CLI to create the first VBM administrator.
+6. Use the VBM CLI to create the first VBM administrator.
    You'll be able to add extra users later using the web UI::

     www-data:~$ varnish-bans-manager users --add --administrator --email "bob@domain.com" --password "s3cr3t" --firstname "Bob" --lastname "Brown"